CasperVector/biblatex-caspervector/README.txt

 This package provides a simple, nice and easily extensible biblography/citation style for Chinese LaTeX users.

-This file (README) is *NOT* intended as the documentation for this package; please see the file `caspervector.pdf' instead.
+This file (`README.txt') is *NOT* intended as the documentation for this package; please see the file `caspervector.pdf' instead.